pydicom/pydicom/doc/tutorials/contributing_code.rst

   $ pip install numpy pillow

-See the :doc:`installation page<installation>` for details on installing the optional libraries.
+See the `installation page</guides/user/installation>` for details on installing the optional libraries.